MobilePayDev/MobilePay-Online/README.md

 In some cases the user goes back to the merchant webshop and adds something to the shopping basket after the payment has been initiated.
 The user could end up with several requests with different amounts and there would be a possibility, that the user accepts the wrong one in MobilePay.
 In this case payment invalidation endpoint can be useful.
 When the invalidation is completed, it means that the user cannot create a request for the payment or accept the payment.
 Active requests will also expired immediately.

 ### Invalidation before callback
-If the invalidation request is received by MobilePay before the callback to the PSP is made, no callback will be performed and the invalidation will complete almost immediately.
+If the invalidation request is received by MobilePay before the callback to the PSP is made, no callback will be performed and the invalidation will complete.

 ![Invalidation before callback](./assets/invalidation-before-callback.svg)